![]() |

 Roadside sign at Pelly River - September 1993

-Immediately after crossing the Stewart River bridge northbound, drivers can choose to turn left for Dawson City, or turn right towards Keno City on the Silver Trail.
-Going straight is NOT an option!
+Just north of the Ethel Lake turn-off is the small community of Stewart.
+After crossing the Stewart River bridge northbound, you can choose to turn left for Dawson City or turn right towards May and Keno City on the Silver Trail.

-The Silver Trail is a nice drive and Keno City is an interesting historic location.
+The Silver Trail is a nice drive.
+Keno City is an interesting historical location.
 It would take a day to drive in and another to drive out.
-We spent two nights near Mayo at the Five Mile Lake Yukon Gov't campground and drove without the fifth wheel the rest of the way to Keno.
+We stayed two nights at the Five Mile Lake Yukon Gov't campground near Mayo and drove without the fifth wheel to Keno.

 Sign at the north end of the Stewart River bridge

-Continuing northwest towards Dawson City, the highway follows the Stewart River for a short while.
+Continuing northwest towards Dawson City, the highway is beside the Stewart River.

 The Stewart River north of Stewart Crossing - June 2008

-The Tintina Trench is a linear valley, extending into Alaska and south across
+There is a rest area by the Tintina Trench.
+This linear valley extends into Alaska and south across

 the Yukon.